Henry Stowers: Biography

 Stowers was born in Lower Hutt, New Zealand, with family from Tafagamanu and Salea’aumua in Samoa.
 He was educated at Wainuiomata High School, before moving to Scots College, Wellington.
-He is a nephew of Samoan international George Stowers.
+Stowers trained with the Wellington Lions and Hurricanes academy from the age of fifteen and was selected for the Wellington Lions straight out of high school, marking the beginning of a promising career.
+He later represented three Super Rugby franchises—Western Force, ACT Brumbies, and Moana Pasifika—before making the move to Europe to compete in the URC.

 Career

 Club

 Stowers played rugby in high school.
 In 2012 he was selected for the Hurricanes under-18 team.
 He also played with the Wellington Under-19s, with whom he won the Provincial Under-19 Championship in 2014.
 He then played with local club Wainuiomata.

 Stowers launched his professional career in 2014, playing with Wellington in the National Provincial Championship.
 After playing 5 games with Wellington, he moved to Bay of Plenty for the 2016 and 2017 seasons.
 At the beginning of 2016, he had the opportunity to train with the Chiefs franchise, and took part in a tour in Hong Kong with the franchise's Development team.

 In 2018, he decided to join the Australian Western Force franchise which had just been excluded from Super Rugby, in order to compete in World Series Rugby.
 He also competed in the National Rugby Championship (NRC), and won this competition in 2019.
 The same year, his team also won Global Rapid Rugby, having finished the season undefeated.
 After two years at the Western Force, his side returned to Super Rugby, and Stowers made his Super Rugby AU debut on 11 July 2020 against the Waratahs.
 He played seven games during the competition, all of them as a starter.
 Despite his substantial playing time, he made a difficult decision to leave at the end of the season due to the covid epidemic.

 In 2021, Stowers joined the NHRU Wildfires, newly integrated into the Shute Shield for the 2021 season.
 After several outstanding performances with his new club, he was recruited during the season by the Brumbies franchise, just before the final stages of Super Rugby AU.
 He played his first match in the final lost by his team against the Queensland Reds, in which Stowers played outstanding.
 He then continued with Super Rugby Unlocked, and played five matches.

 Also in 2021, he returned to New Zealand with the province of in the NPC.

 In 2022, for the 2022 Super Rugby Pacific season, he joined the new Moana Pasifika franchise, which had just entered Super Rugby.
-He immediately established himself as the team's starting third centre line.
+He immediately established himself as the team's starting third centre line, with many touting him the inform number 8 in the competition.

 He played for Benetton Rugby in the United Rugby Championship from 2022 to 2023–24 United Rugby Championship season.